dprgarner/gomoku/README.md

 - Store users in Firebase, pull on the backend using the service account
 - Gel each users' data and the games on the front-end.
 Easier than trying to integrate it with the lobby API.

+### Bug

+- If I leave my browser open for an hour and then play a move, the token will be invalid.
+The backend doesn't return credential-errors to the frontend.

 ### Options for game

 - Board size (15x15 or 19x19?)